alexyandy2016/fractal/readme.md

 <a name="client"></a>
 ##Access API Endpoints from a Client

-If you are using auth package, add Authorization header accordingly.
+If you are using auth package, add Authorization header accordingly on each API request.

 ```
 // Authorization: Bearer ...